erossini/SimpleUpdate/README.md

 # SimpleUpdate
 Simple update with drag &amp; drop in ASP.NET Core webapp to Azure Storage

-To summarize what the code does, hereís a step-by-step explanation:
+To summarize what the code does, here‚Äôs a step-by-step explanation:

 * Upload a file submitted in a web browser via HTTP POST.
 * Convert the file to a byte array.
 * Save the file data to Azure Blob Storage.

-Letís take a deeper look at the code.
+Let‚Äôs take a deeper look at the code.

 1. The Index view under the Home controller displays one input field for selecting files for upload, and a submit button to complete the upload process.

-Hereís a snippet:
+Here‚Äôs a snippet:

 ```
 <form enctype="multipart/form-data" method="post">